juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 Testing has happened with TeXLive 2025 and LaTeXml 0.8.8 all on MacOS.
 The epub was working well with [EPub Viewer Pro](https://apps.apple.com/us/app/epub-viewer-pro/id1572239625).
 It should work on other systems.

+## Overleaf
+You certainly can edit this file on overleaf, but I do not know how to run LaTeXml directly on files stored on overleaf.
+Instead you will need to download your project from overleaf to run LaTeXml.

 ## Things that work well with LaTeXml